Our Team

 LICENSED Therapist

-Carli Bartling is a National Certified Counselor (NCC) and Licensed Professional Counselor (LPC-Associate) who earned her bachelor’s degree at Brigham Young University and her master’s degree in professional counseling with an emphasis in Marriage, Family, and Couple Counseling at Texas State University.
+Carli Bartling is a National Certified Counselor (NCC) and Licensed Professional Counselor (LPC) who earned her bachelor’s degree at Brigham Young University and her master’s degree in professional counseling with an emphasis in Marriage, Family, and Couple Counseling at Texas State University.
 Carli specializes in Play Therapy and utilizes sand tray therapy, expressive arts, nature, and music in counseling.
 Carli is passionate about working with children and teens, especially within the context of the family unit, and recognizes that when one family member is struggling, the whole family is affected.

-Carli enjoys using a strengths-based approach, building on the gifts and abilities clients bring into counseling, and helping them find solutions that work for them.
-She firmly believes that strengthening and helping children and families contributes to stronger communities.
 In addition to the joy that comes from continual learning and helping others, Carli loves time spent with her own family, being out in nature, traveling, and creating music together.
 She is grateful to be able to work with a fantastic team and environment found at the Phoenix Center.

 Tiffany Goodsell, M.Ed, LPC-A